Child Support Lawyers in Dallas-Fort Worth, TX

 - All federal income tax withholdings (as if you were filing as a single with one exemption)

 - Medical insurance premiums paid for your children (not including you or your spouse)

-Ensuring Child Support Payments are Paid
+Ensuring The Payment of Child Support

 You Can Depend on Marx, Altman & Johnson